 The numbers three and nine are quite significant in the Irish Whiskey World.
 Triple Distilled, three core types of Irish Whiskey, three years maturation to become Irish Whiskey.
 It’s the reason why some years ago, I chose the third of March or 3/3 as the annual date for International Irish Whiskey Day.
 And of course, three by three equals nine!

-The concept of a unique Portmagee Nine Year Old Irish Whiskey was born.
+The concept of a unique Portmagee 9-Year-Old Irish Whiskey was born.

 13 Year Old Single Malt Irish Whiskey